REDIZIT/Unity-DragAndDrop-Bidirectional/README.md

 - [UnityWindowsFileDrag-Drop](https://github.com/Bunny83/UnityWindowsFileDrag-Drop) - Unity only drop receive-part code
 - [How to Implement Drag and Drop Between Your Program and Explorer](https://www.codeproject.com/Articles/840/How-to-Implement-Drag-and-Drop-Between-Your-Progra) - Chapter 'Initiating a drag and drop' is pretty usefull for DoDragDrop
 - [ClipSpy](https://www.codeproject.com/Articles/168/ClipSpy) - Program from 2001 year, that displays content of clipboard and drag-n-drop
+- Gemini, MSDN - While WinAPI Vibe Coding is still too much for AI and reading MSDN is still too much for Me, combo of these two will produce something, that seems to work